 Strawberry irrigation in Kenya by Grekkon Limited is by the installation of drip irrigation systems.
+We provide detailed advice on how to irrigate strawberries in Kenya to farmers countrywide.
 Strawberries are shallow-rooted crops that tend to dry out fast.
 Drip irrigation delivers water directly to these shallow roots.
 Provide the crop an inch of water per week in the early stages and 2.5 inches of water per week at the production stage.
 Avoid overhead irrigation because strawberries are prone to rot under soggy conditions if the leaves remain wet.
 The use of micro-sprinklers combats mites.
 Drip irrigation allows fertigation, which is an easy and direct way of applying fertiliser.
 Grekkon limited supplies and installs fertigation systems for open field and greenhouse strawberry farmers.

 Regular watering produces large crops with larger leaf surfaces, which make more food and so more yield.
 In Kenya, strawberries are grown in the greenhouse and in the open field.

 Mulching with a polythene mulch helps retain moisture and keep the leaves dry.

 Kes 130,000 per acre for 3 drip lines per bed.
 The bed is 1M wide with a path spacing of 0.4M

 Drip lines are between the soil surface and the mulch paper.
 At planting, punch holes on the mulch paper to plant the strawberries.
 Irrigate them immediately.

 No. The soil must drain within the day

 Too much water damages the crop.
 The soil should be moist only.